profound-labs/forest-path/manuscript/markdown/mindfulness-with-mosquitoes.md

 Mindfulness with Mosquitoes
 ===========================

+*By Tan Saññamo.
+A young monk's reflections on working with discomfort.*

 I find it a challenge to be able to translate many of the Pāli words found in the *Suttas* into day-to-day experience.
 Sometimes even the most common words such as *sati* or *saddhā* can remain at best loosely